prescode/open-fda-data-pipeline/README.md

 This data pipeline leverages the power of AWS to:
 * Automate the extraction of bulk data from the openFDA website
 * Loads the raw data into an S3 data lake
-* Transforms the date with custom options for filtered fields and enrichment with NLP models to a curated (cleaned) S3 bucket
+* Transforms the date with custom options for filtered fields and enrichment with NLP models to a curated (clean) S3 bucket
 * Loads the data into Elasticsearch for advanced full text search and visualizations
 * Enables other analytics to be executed on the data using AWS Glue, EMR, or other AWS analytics